 - …and lo and behold, we found our home on two acres with A LOT of space for gardening.
 (And chickens?)

-As we write this, we’ve been here for two months now.
-It’s been a trip!
-We’ll be sharing those experiences as we go.
-Hopefully those situations and surprises will help you while on your own good journey in a positive way as you look for your “dream home(stead).”
+We’ll be sharing our experiences as we go.
+Hopefully our plans and surprises will help you while on your own good journey in a positive way as you look for your “dream home(stead).”
 Better still, we hope to also learn from you as we share the road toward a more fulfilling, sustainable life – one that offers much joy and contentment at the end of the day.